Design terminology: Printing

 Cover stock

-The paper used to cover a document (if thicker than the paper inside the document).
-Otherwise it’s known as self-cover.
+The paper used to cover a document when thicker than the paper inside the document, otherwise known as self-cover

 Crop (image)